liangyy/genomewide_annotation/README.md

   3. **Score2TSV**: Convert the score per allele to score per SNV (reference + alternative allele).
   4. **TSV2BED**: Determine if a position is positive or negative by user-specified rules and generate the corresponding BED file.

-## BED2SNV
+## BED2Input

 Split part is shared across different downstream calculation but user can specify the input format.

-## SNV2Score
+## Input2Score

 For each annotation method, it will work in an independent directory and even work collaboratively with other pipeline.
-The naming convention is `annotate-[name]`
+The naming convention is `input2score-[name]`

 ## Score2TSV